 We all know what this sound is.
 Time for a new battery.
 So which car battery should you buy?

 I personally only use “Optima” car batteries.
 They come in two (2) different applications for automobiles, Yellow Top and Red Top.
 What’s the difference you ask?
 I’ll tell you.

 Optima batteries are often mistaken as a “gel” battery.
 They are actually “AGM” batteries, not gel.
 The name AGM stands for Absorbed Glass Mat.
 Optima batteries are completely sealed.
-There is no caps to remove or water to add ever.
+There are no caps to remove or water to add ever.
 The internal design of the Optima battery using AGM keeps the electrolyte in place in the entire battery, meaning no battery acid is “sloshing” around inside the battery.
 This excerpt is taken right from the Optima website:

-“Sealed Absorbed Glass Mat (AGM) batteries like OPTIMA® Batteries do not spill, sulfate or degrade like flooded batteries do.
+|“Sealed Absorbed Glass Mat (AGM) batteries like OPTIMA® Batteries do not spill, sulfate or degrade like flooded batteries do.
 AGM design holds the electrolyte in suspension while keeping it in constant contact with the active lead material on the plates.
-This results in higher efficiency when both discharging and recharging.
+This results in higher efficiency when both discharging and recharging.|